-4. Under the Illinois Tort Immunity Act, Defendant Officers are not liable under state law for any injury caused by the act or omission of another person.
+6. Under the Illinois Tort Immunity Act, Defendant Officers are not liable for the claims alleged under state law because a public employee, acting within the scope of his or her employment, is not liable for any injury caused by the act or omission of another person.
 745 ILCS 10/2-204.